 “I’m totally in favor of skeptical thinking in my own case.
 I apply the skepticism to the assumptions of science itself.
 I think radical skepticism is a very good thing.
 What I don’t like is partial skepticism where you take for granted your own beliefs and use this laser beam of skeptical thinking against everyone else’s, assuming that your own are invulnerable.
 I think skepticism should be applied to all belief systems.”

-Interviewer: It’s fascinating if you if you think about it as “okay the materialist worldview can explain absolutely everything apart from what is experiencing”.
+Interviewer: It’s fascinating if you think about it as “okay the materialist worldview can explain absolutely everything apart from what is experiencing”.
 That’s a huge hole, and if you reframe it like that then the whole thing seems to collapse.”

 “Well of course it does.
 And the materialist’s worldview – as an idea, it’s in minds.
 It’s nothing.
 It doesn’t exist out there.
 It doesn’t exist as something you can find and crystallize in a test tube.
 It’s purely intellectual.
 And I dare say it exists only in minds, and so as a view of the universe it’s not an objective view.
 It exists only inside minds.
 In fact only inside some modern human minds.
 And it presupposes consciousness.
 And for most materialists who think that physical realities are the only reality they have to disbelieve in free will.